HelpBot Assistant

 ];

-Add a series object to the chart by using series property.
-Now map the field names month and sales in the JSON data to the xName and yName properties of the series, then set the JSON data to dataSource property.
+Add a series object to the chart by using the series property.
+Map the JSON fields month and sales to the series xName and yName properties, and set the JSON array as the dataSource property.

-Since the JSON contains category data, set the valueType for horizontal axis to Category.
+Since the JSON contains category data, set the valueType for the horizontal axis (primaryXAxis) to Category.
 By default, the axis valueType is Numeric.

 import { Chart, LineSeries, Category } from '@syncfusion/ej2-charts';